 200 words: Kirsty Logan is a professional daydreamer.
 Her first story collection, The Rental Heart & Other Fairytales, won the Scott Prize, the Polari First Book Prize, and the Saboteur Award.
 Her first novel, The Gracekeepers, won a Lambda Literary Award and was selected for the Radio 2 Book Club and the Waterstones Book Club.
-Her third book, A Portable Shelter, won the Gavin Wallace Fellowship and was published as a limited edition illustrated hardback which sold most of its print run on pre-order.
-Things We Say in the Dark, a collection of feminist horror stories, is forthcoming.
+Her third book, A Portable Shelter, won the Gavin Wallace Fellowship and was published as a limited edition illustrated hardback which sold out on pre-order.
+Her latest book is Things We Say in the Dark, a collection of feminist horror stories recently optioned for TV.
 Her short fiction and poetry has been translated into Japanese and Spanish, adapted for stage, recorded for radio and podcasts, exhibited in galleries, and distributed from a vintage Wurlitzer cigarette machine.
 Kirsty has performed her work at festivals and events all over the world, including Belgium, Denmark, Finland, Germany, Iceland, Ireland, Malaysia, Spain, and all over the UK.
-As well as writing fiction, Kirsty also reviews books and works as a writing mentor for the WoMentoring Project.
-She is currently working on her sixth book, a series of film projects, and a musical collaboration.
+As well as writing fiction, Kirsty also reviews books and works as a writing mentor.
+She is currently working on a new novel, a horror story set in the Arctic; a 10-episode series on ghosts for BBC Radio 4; and a musical collaboration.
 She lives in Glasgow.